Grid Modernization Technologies

 Advanced meters are modern electric meters that use RF and a secure wireless network to enable two-way data sharing between your home or business and Hawaiian Electric.
 The Federal Communication Commission (FCC) mandates that all RF services and wireless devices meet an established safety exposure standard developed by the Institute of Electrical and Electronics Engineers and the National Council on Radiation Protection.

-For more information about the safety of advanced meters, please view our Radio Frequency: What to Know booklet.
+For more information about the safety of advanced meters, please view our Radio Frequency: What to Know (PDF) booklet.

 Comparing Radio Frequency Levels

 A person's exposure to RF signals depends upon three factors.

 - How far the person is from the device: An advanced meter's signal strength diminishes significantly with distance from the meter.

 - How often and how long the RF signals are transmitted: Advanced meters transmit data several times a day for a few seconds at a time, totaling no more than a few minutes a day.

 - The power level of the device: Typical advanced meters operate at power levels similar to or lower than most common household devices, such as cordless phones, baby monitors or Wi-Fi routers.

 Hawaii State Department of Health on RF Safety

 A large number of studies performed over the past two decades have not shown a direct health risk from short or long-term exposure to typical amounts of RF energy.